 - 2 packages fresh ramen noodles

-For the shoyu sauce:
+For the shoyu broth:

 - 1 tablespoon sesame oil

-- 1 clove garlic (minced)
+- 1 clove garlic, minced

-- 1 1-inch piece ginger (peeled and minced)
+- 1 1-inch piece ginger, peeled and minced

-- 1/4 cup soy sauce
+- 3 tablespoons soy sauce

 - 1 tablespoon cooking sake